 The first phase of Aulani opens today, with the entire resort covering 21 acres in Ko Olina, 17 miles from Honolulu International Airport and approximately 30 minutes from Waikiki.
 When complete, Aulani will feature 460 Disney Vacation Club Villas, including 21 Grand Villas, as well as 359 hotel rooms, including 16 suites.
 Two towering buildings bookend a center lobby, courtyard, and winding pool area, which are all set alongside beach and ocean views.

-Throughout Aulani, guests will find 4 restaurants, 2 lounges, and 10 recreation facilities which include an 18,000-square-foot spa with 15 treatment rooms and fitness center, 4 whirlpool spas, a 14,545-square-foot conference center, and 36,695 square feet of outdoor venues.
-And the themed pool area has plenty of features to enjoy including a swimming pool, wading pool, tube slides, sunset-facing hot tubs and a snorkel lagoon.
+Throughout Aulani, guests will find 4 restaurants, 2 lounges, and 10 recreation facilities which include an 18,000-square-foot spa with 15 treatment rooms and a fitness center, 4 whirlpool spas, a 14,545-square-foot conference center, and 36,695 square feet of outdoor venues.
+And the themed pool area has plenty of features to enjoy including a swimming pool, wading pool, tube slides, sunset-facing hot tubs, and a snorkel lagoon.

 UPDATE: Disney provided us with a few photos from the opening of Aulani today, including some of the first guests to walk through its doors, meet characters, and even shake hands with Walt Disney Parks and Resorts chairman Tom Staggs: